AsifKhan991/AsifKhan991/README.md

-- 👋 Hi, I’m @AsifKhan991, a fresh grduate of EEE
+- 👋 Hi, I’m @AsifKhan991, an I.O.T engineer.
-- 👀 I’m interested in Robotics and embedded systems
+- Embedded systems and robotics are my major fileds of interest.
-- 🌱 I’m currently learning inverse kinematics' application for CNC
+- Currently investigating inverse kinematics' application for CNC.
-- 💞️ I’m looking forward to collaborate in research related to intelligent systems
+- Looking forward to collaborate in research related to intelligent systems.
-- 📫 Contact: Email: Cell: +8801679050586, ask150079@gmail.com, [LinkedIn](https://www.linkedin.com/in/md-asifuzzaman-khan-6117a2147/), [Facebook](https://www.facebook.com/RANSOMWARE101/).
+- Email: ask150079@gmail.com, WhatsApp:[+8801679050586](), [LinkedIn](https://www.linkedin.com/in/md-asifuzzaman-khan-6117a2147/), [Facebook](https://www.facebook.com/RANSOMWARE101/).

 <!---
 AsifKhan991/AsifKhan991 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.